Meet the Skills Bridge Staff

 Fran leads our Skills Bridge team and is also our SEN Coordinator.
 She has worked at HS4LC since January 2018, having previously worked in mainstream secondary schools and alternative provision, in roles ranging from Geography teacher, Head of Department, Key Stage Coordinator and SENCo.

 Fran enjoys working both with young people and their parents/carers to create the best opportunities for progression.
 She loves seeing the young people learn new skills and thrive in their new environment.

 Katie started working for HS4LC in July 2019 as a Learning Support Assistant.
-She spends most of her working week supporting interns on their work placements.
+She is currently completing her Level 3 Certificate for Supported Employment Practitioners and is looking forward to becoming a fully qualified job coach!
 Before beginning at HS4LC, Katie had completed her undergraduate degree in Counselling, Coaching & Mentoring at York St John University.
 Katie decided to join HS4LC because she has always wanted to help others achieve the best out of life and this job offers just that.
 In her spare time, she likes to socialise with her friends and binge watch a good crime drama.

-Michael joined HS4LC in 2019 as the Enterprise Manger leading the HS4LC Chocolate Factory and Cafe.
+Michael joined HS4LC in September 2019 as our Business and Enterprise Manger.
+He was tasked with developing our two social enterprise businesses; HS4LC Chocolate Factory and HS4LC Chocolate Factory Cafe.
 Michael has a lot of experience and was the manager of a busy Costa Coffee in Harrogate.
-Michael enjoys working with the Routes to Employment interns and seeing them develop new skills that will help them in the workplace and their future.
+Michael enjoys working with the Skills Bridge learners, and particularly enjoys seeing them develop new skills that will help them in the workplace and their future.